The Hidden Cost of Outdated Charts

 Static charts have no mechanism for tracking this lifecycle.
 The claim sits frozen, with no awareness of whether the world has moved on.
 Multiply that by every data point in every chart across every post, and you have a liability that grows every day.

-Content Maintenance Infrastructure
+Living Content Infrastructure

 Three layers, working together.